 - Configure your Display PC's network connection to communicate with the EyeLink Host PC.

-- Download and install the latest version of PsychoPy
+- Download and install the latest version of latest version of PsychoPy.

-- MacOS: Copy the pylink folder from /Applications/EyeLink/SampleExperiments/Python/3.8/ and paste it to:
+- macOS: Copy the pylink folder from /Applications/EyeLink/SampleExperiments/Python/3.8/ and paste it into the site-packages folder for your version of Python, which may be:

 or

-- If you will be using the EyeLink Plugin for PsychoPy, then additionally follow the steps described in section 1.3 of the EyeLink Plugin for PsychoPy User Manual, which you can get at the link below:
+⚠️ Important: If you plan to use the EyeLink Plugin, you must also follow the additional setup steps described in section 1.3 of the EyeLink Plugin for PsychoPy User Manual.

 Templates / Example Experiments